What is a Clinical Trial Specialist?

 A clinical trial specialist job description varies depending on the organization and phase of the trial.
 However, common responsibilities include:

-In larger organizations, these professionals may work alongside clinical research regulatory specialists, who focus on compliance with international regulatory guidelines.
+In larger organizations, these professionals may work with clinical research regulatory specialists—experts who specialize in compliance with international regulatory guidelines, aside from them.

 The healthcare industry is experiencing rapid innovation, from clinical trials specialists conducting groundbreaking gene therapy studies to clinical study specialists managing precision medicine trials.
 Several factors are fueling the demand for experienced professionals: